avETH — Risk Report

 The binding admin caveat is that the avETH owner() address reads on-chain as an EOA, not a Safe or timelocked contract.
 Avant’s public security materials describe Fireblocks MPC-CMP custody, RBAC, policy controls, and multi-signature authorization for external asset transfers.
 Those controls are materially better than a raw hot key if applied to the relevant owner and reserve wallets, but the mapping is not independently confirmable from the token contract itself.
 MPC custody also does not create an on-chain reaction window for users.

-The issuer score is therefore 4.0: real vendors and a documented security program, offset by youth, limited transparency, unverifiable custody mapping, and no visible timelock.
+The issuer score is 4.0, held consistent across all four Avant reports (avUSD, savUSD, avETH, savETH): real vendors and a documented security program, offset by youth, limited transparency, unverifiable custody mapping, and no visible timelock.

 Who this is for

-- ETH holders who want exposure to Avant’s ETH-denominated strategy ecosystem and can tolerate issuer and strategy risk on top of ETH volatility.
+- ETH holders who want exposure to Avant’s ETH-denominated strategy ecosystem and understand that the ETH exposure is manufactured through an off-chain hedge, not held as spot ETH.

 - Users who may later stake into savETH but want the shorter one-leg exit of the base receipt.